Niv20/string-c-library/README.md

 ### `list_copy`

 This function creates a new, independent copy of an entire list.
 If a `copy_fn` is configured, it will be used to deep copy each element, ensuring the new list is completely separate from the original.
+Without a copy function, it performs a shallow copy using `memcpy`.

 **Receives:**